-- 8.6.3.3 The comprehensive essay and oral defence.
+8.6.3.3 The comprehensive essay and oral defence.
 The comprehensive essay is conceived as leading towards the student's thesis proposal.
 It covers the bibliographical and historical sources upon which the thesis will draw as well as the critical issues in the proposed topic.
 It is intentionally broad in scope.
-The comprehensive essay is normally completed in the second trimester of the student's third year in the program. - 8.6.3.3.1 Integrative character of the essay.
+The comprehensive essay is normally completed in the second trimester of the student's third year in the program.

+8.6.3.3.1 Integrative character of the essay.
 The essay is to be thematic and analytical, and should demonstrate an integrated approach to the various written resources.
 It must connect the student's specialized interests (that is, his or her prospective thesis area) with one or more other areas in the Pastoral and Practical Theology program area or in other program areas at TST or other departments at the University of Toronto.
-(For example, a candidate in homiletics might relate a specific area of homiletics to the social or literary history of a given period, or to the pastoral care movement in North America in the twentieth century, or to aspects of biblical hermeneutics, or to certain issues of doctrine.) - 8.6.3.3.2 Procedure for evaluating the essay.
+(For example, a candidate in homiletics might relate a specific area of homiletics to the social or literary history of a given period, or to the pastoral care movement in North America in the twentieth century, or to aspects of biblical hermeneutics, or to certain issues of doctrine.)

+8.6.3.3.2 Procedure for evaluating the essay.
 The chair of the supervisory committee will receive the completed paper, and send copies to the examiners; at this time the chair also sets the time and place for the oral defence of the comprehensive essay.
-The examiners shall report the results, in writing, to the chair of the supervisory committee, within one month (except between May 1 and August 31) of receiving the essay. - 8.6.3.3.3 The oral defence.
+The examiners shall report the results, in writing, to the chair of the supervisory committee, within one month (except between May 1 and August 31) of receiving the essay.

+8.6.3.3.3 The oral defence.
 The oral defence shall be scheduled for no more than three hours, of which two hours are given to the defence itself, and one hour to evaluation and consultation.
-The grade for the third examination includes an assessment of the oral defence and is reported according to the procedure outlined in 8.3.2. - 8.6.3.3.4 Final evaluation.
+The grade for the third examination includes an assessment of the oral defence and is reported according to the procedure outlined in 8.3.2.

+8.6.3.3.4 Final evaluation.
 After the defence, the student will be excused while the examiners (a) determine a letter and number grade for the comprehensive essay with oral defence, and (b) consider the results of the comprehensive examinations as a whole (i.e., the two examinations, comprehensive essay, and oral defence), determining whether the student has successfully completed the comprehensive stage (see 8.5).
 The examiners will then meet with the student to report the findings and consult about further steps in the program as necessary (see 8.6.3.5).
-The results of the oral evaluation are communicated according to the procedure outlined in 8.3.2. - 8.6.3.4 Transition to thesis stage.
-If the examination committee determines that the student is ready to proceed to the thesis stage, it also determines, in discussion with the candidate, an appropriate thesis supervisor willing to work with the student.
-The chair of the committee will forward to GCTS the name of the recommended thesis supervisor and an indication of the area of the student's proposed thesis area.
-The comprehensive examination committee disbands once the GCTS accepts the recommendation of a thesis supervisor.
+The results of the oral evaluation are communicated according to the procedure outlined in 8.3.2.